beezwax/fmslogs/README.md

 Normally, unless tailing a log or printing a log that does not have any fixed columns, the command includes its own column header as the first line for each log.

 ### -l, --list
-List all log names, and for those where a log file is found, list their creation and modification timestamps and their size.
+List all log names and paths for the current platform.
+For those where a log file is present, list their creation and modification timestamps and their size.

-### -L, --lognames
-List all log names known by the command for the current platform, followed by their full paths.

 ### -n, --number
 Number of log message lines or screens to print.
 For screens, add 's' as a suffix, e.g. '-n 2s' for two screens.
 Since some messages may not fit current screen size